 So, back to the question we asked at the beginning: how often should we take the Lord’s Supper?

-The rationale for a weekly Lord’s Supper is a natural outflow of this biblical thread we’ve just discussed.
+The rationale for a weekly Lord’s Supper is a natural outflow of the biblical storyline, following the thread we’ve just discussed.
 It’s God’s people gathering together, representing what the Supper seems to represent throughout Scripture—a proclamation of God’s mercy and of the community that mercy creates.
 Paul says, “For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes” (1 Cor.
 11:26, CSB).

 The biblical case here is not chapter-and-verse proof, but rather the implications of the Bible’s description of the Supper.
 Of course, we don’t have to take it weekly, but it’s a clear, biblical way that we proclaim Christ.
 We do this in other ways every Sunday, primarily through preaching and singing.
 But can you imagine not preaching or hearing a sermon during a Sunday morning gathering?
 Not singing one song?
 How, then, can we so quickly push aside the Supper, when Paul essentially calls it (1) a form of worship and participation in Christ, and (2) a sermon that every believer preaches?